Bairdy999/elastic-police-uk-data-ingest/README.md

 ## Running Logstash to ingest the data
+### Ingesting stop-and-search data

-Assuming the Police data has been unzipped to `/opt/data/UK/Police/crime-data`, the following file input path combinations can be used to ingest the data to Elasticsearch using Logstash.
+Assuming the Police data has been unzipped to `/opt/data/UK/Police/crime-data`, the following file input path combinations can be used to ingest stop-and-search data to Elasticsearch using Logstash.
 The CSV files themselves will be of the format:
-- `/opt/data/UK/Police/crime-data/YYYY-MM/YYYY-MM-<force_name>-<data_type).csv`
+- `/opt/data/UK/Police/crime-data/YYYY-MM/YYYY-MM-<force_name>-stop-and-search.csv`

 | File Input Path | Files Matched |
 | -- | -- |
-!     `/opt/data/UK/Police/crime-data/*/*-stop-and-search.csv` | Stop-and-search CSV files for all Forces, for all year/month periods  |
+! `/opt/data/UK/Police/crime-data/*/*-stop-and-search.csv` | Stop-and-search CSV files for all Forces, for all available year/month periods |
+! `/opt/data/UK/Police/crime-data/2022*/*-stop-and-search.csv` | Stop-and-search CSV files for all Forces, for all months in 2022 |
+! `/opt/data/UK/Police/crime-data/2022-01/*-stop-and-search.csv` | Stop-and-search CSV files for all Forces, for January 2022 |
+! `/opt/data/UK/Police/crime-data/*/*-cambridgeshire-stop-and-search.csv` | Stop-and-search CSV files for Cambridgeshire only, for all available year/month periods |
+! `/opt/data/UK/Police/crime-data/2022*/*-cambridgeshire-stop-and-search.csv` | Stop-and-search CSV files for Cambridgeshire only, for all months in 2022 |

+Any required combinations of the above can be configured as file input paths
+> [!IMPORTANT]
+> Logstash is designed to keep running and monitor configured input paths for any new data.
+In this instance once the relevant data has been ingested, there will obviously be no new data so Logstash will keep running whilst not actually processing anything.
+It is therefore advised to monitor Logstash output (e.g. to stdout, tailing the log file, etc) and kill the Logstash process once it has been determined that all data has been loaded.
+> Alternatively, use Kibana Discover to check the data that's been ingested for the requried date range and kill the Logstash process accordingly.

 ### Ingesting into a single Elasticsearch cluster